multimeric/PandasSchema/UPDATE.md

     * Each category of Validation will define a `create_prefix()` method, that creates the {row: 1, column: 2} prefix that goes before each message.
 Thus, `generate_message()` will concatenate that with the actual message
 *

+## Options for placing CombinedValidation in the inheritance hierarchy
+* In order to make both CombinedValidation and BooleanSeriesValidation both share a class, so they can be chained together, either we had to make a mixin that creates a "side path" that doesn't call `validate` (in this case, `validate_with_series`), or we